Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 * Try different topics in chat or Q&A context.
 For chat, try follow-up questions, clarifications, ask to simplify or elaborate on answer, etc.
 * Explore citations and sources
 * Click on "settings" to try different options, tweak prompts, etc.
+* Use "Manage File Uploads" to load your documents and start QA session on related topics

 ## Guidance